Sonophoto/PythonNotes/virtuallyPython/README.md

 Learning both Python 2.7 and Python 3.4 is a pain.
-We want to work like the version we are using is the built-in system version so we don't have to add numbers to the ends of our commands.
+We want to work like the version we are using is the built-in system version so we don't have to add numbers to the ends of our commands (Disclosure: This is considered bad practice by many Pythonistas).
 We also want to avoid any delays fighting with mismatched libraries or language version conflicts.

 ***SOLUTION:***